NIGERIA

 Name used on aircraft:-

-This company leased four ex Aer Lingus Series 208ALs from Guinness Peat Aviation with delivery taking place between Jun91 and Mar92.
-A fifth unidentified aircraft was reportedly in use by Sep92.
-It is not known what destinations were served with these aircraft but the company had ceased flying by Jul97.
+This company leased four ex Aer Lingus Series 208ALs from Guinness Peat Aviation with delivery taking place between June 1991 and March 1992.
+A fifth unidentified aircraft was reportedly in use by September 1992.
+It is not known what destinations were served with these aircraft but the company had ceased flying by July 1997.

 5N-HTA